 Create a sanctuary in your own home with some nice aromatherapy.
 We find woodsy and earthy scents to be especially mood-boosting and grounding.
 Grove by Vitruvi is a favorite of ours — smells like the forest after rain!

 We are all in this together, and we care about you!
 Let us know how you are getting through the Coronavirus and what some of the self-care rituals and fun ideas are that you are practicing.
 Tweet us @hipcamp and @jessbeegood, and share your updates.
-If you found these ideas helpful, share the article with a friend.
+If you found these ideas helpful, share this article with a friend.